pandastrike/shred/ReadMe.md

 });
 ```

-The response was JSON, but Shred handles that for you because we specified `application/json` in the `Accept` header.
-So we're able to access it via `response.content.data`.
+## JSON Decoding

+Shred will automatically decode JSON bodies if the response headers Content-Type identifies it as JSON.
+Thus, we are able to get the to the decoded object with `response.content.data`.
+The original string representation is still available to us, in `response.content.body`.

 See [the wiki](https://github.com/spire-io/shred/wiki) for more examples.

 Also, we wrote [a blog post][blog] on why we wrote Shred instead of going with existing libraries.

-## Installation

-Just `npm install shred` and you're good to go.

 ## Feedback